TileDB-Inc/TileDB-CF-Py/documentation/tiledb-cf-spec.md

 **Additional Requirements for Arrays**

-2. All arrays in the group are named and have a single attribute.
+1. All arrays in the group are named and have a single attribute.

+**Additional Requirements for Attributes**

+1. There is only group and attribute level metadata.

 ## Specification Q&A